codio/site/source/docs/content/authoring/page-edit/edit.html.md

 Note that you can specify a language type after the top 3 backticks.
 There are a lot of different languages supported.
 These are pretty intuitive for most languages but you can [see a full list of supported languages here](https://github.com/github/linguist/blob/master/lib/linguist/languages.yml).
 You should search for your language and then use the `alias` shown.

 ## Code Segments
-If you want to insert a piece of code inline with the rest of your text, then you use a single ` character either side of the text.
+If you want to insert a piece of code inline with the rest of your text, then you use a single ` (backtick) character either side of the text.

 ```markdown
 We can define a variable `var x;` as shown